hashicorp/terraform-website/content/source/docs/enterprise/getting-started/workspaces.html.md

     ![main page](./images/work-mainpage.png)

-    To get back to the main page at any time, click the Terraform logo button in the upper left and choose "Terraform Enterprise (Beta)".
+    To get back to the main page at any time, click the Terraform logo button in the upper left and choose "Terraform Enterprise".
 * The individual workspace pages, which provide more detail about a workspace's status, and let you manage runs, variables, and settings.

     To reach a workspace page, click that workspace's entry on the main page.